Cstannahill/agentic-go/docs/vector_pipeline.md

 The `QdrantStore` constructor accepts options for API keys, TLS behaviour and a custom `http.Client` so deployments can tune connection settings.

+### Recent Additions

+- `VectorStore.Query` now accepts a `QueryRequest` struct with optional metadata `Filter` enabling server side filtering.
+- `RemoteEmbeddingProvider` and `RemoteRerankProvider` support custom HTTP headers (e.g. API tokens) and use exponential backoff on retry.
+- Configuration variables `EMBEDDING_API_KEY` and `RERANK_API_KEY` pass these
+  tokens to the providers.

 ## Remaining Work

 These steps will take the foundation here to a live-ready state while keeping the API surface stable.

-1. **Authentication & TLS** – secure connections to the remote vector store and embedding service.
-Qdrant API key support has landed but certificate validation and token based auth need wiring up.
+1. **Authentication & TLS** – secure connections to the remote vector store and embedding/ rerank services.
+Basic API token support is in place but certificate validation and OAuth flows still need wiring up.
 2. **Advanced Reranking** – integrate a cross-encoder model to score documents based on query relevance.
 The `RemoteRerankProvider` is a placeholder for this.